-- A. Welcoming Remarks and Objectives Instructor-Led Presentations - B. Administrative Details.....Written Examination

-C. Pre-Test

-The goal of this course is to ultimately increase deterrence of DWI violations; thereby reducing the number of crashes, deaths, and injuries caused by impaired drivers.
+CONTENT SEGMENTS LEARNING ACTIVITES A. Welcoming Remarks and Objectives Instructor-Led Presentations B. Administrative Details Written Examination C. Pre-Test The goal of this course is to ultimately increase deterrence the number of crashes, deaths, and injuries caused by imp •